abematt/simple-peronal-blog/README.md

-A simple blog for deployment purposes
+A simple blog for deployment purposes from a gatsby starter file